Michigan-State-University/cias-web/README.md

 1. Open http://localhost:4200 (by default) in the internet browser
 1. If you have the backend project set up too, you can start using CIAS 3.0.
 If you seeded the database while setting up the backend project, you can now log in to one of the accounts that has been automatically created.
-Please see [documentation](https://github.com/HTD-Health/cias-api#readme) of the backend project for more information
+Please see [documentation](https://github.com/Michigan-State-University/cias-api#readme) of the backend project for more information

-[//]: # (TODO CIAS30-1130 update the above link when cias is transferred to MSU's GitHub organization)

 ## Cypress